playframework/playframework/documentation/manual/releases/release25/migration25/JavaMigration25.md

 ## Thread Local attributes

-Thread Local attributes such as Http.Context, Http.Session etc are no longer passed to a different execution context when used with `CompletionStage` and `*Async` callbacks.
+Thread Local attributes such as `Http.Context`, `Http.Session` etc are no longer passed to a different execution context when used with `CompletionStage` and `*Async` callbacks.
 More information is [here](https://www.playframework.com/documentation/2.5.x/ThreadPools#Java-thread-locals)

 ## Deprecated static APIs